ORNL-Fusion/OEDGE/docs/source/beginner_grid.rst

   .. image:: dg4.png
     :width: 500

 Before we do the same for Structure, there is one pecularity we must take care of first.
-DG-Carre requires that the target be closed polygons.
+DG-Carre requires that the targets be closed polygons.
 This means we need to create imaginary elements outside of the vessel that make each target a polygon.
 Whatever shape this polygon is does not matter, just that it needs to be there.
 To do this, go to Edit > Create > Point.
 For the outer target, create a point at 1500, -1600.
 We want to create elements connecting the end points of the outer target to this point (Tip: You can see the end points by Ctrl+U and then clicking Mark in the Structure window for the Outer Target).
 Set M to Connect Points.
 Click and drag between the two end points of the outer target.
 The surface normals must always be facing the inside of the polygon, so switch M to Reverse Normals and click the segments where the normal is facing the wrong way.
 Your outer target should now look like the following:

   .. image:: dg5.png
     :width: 500